kkrmno/imgrb/README.md

 ## Description
 This library has full support for reading and writing png and animated png (apng) files.
 There is also limited support for bmp-files (24-bit color).
 In the future, gif support may be added.
 Additionally, there is some support for manipulating image data (e.g. pixel-wise adding/subtracting/multiplying/dividing of images, manipulating specific channels, etc.).

+There is also support for user defined ancillary chunks.
+Further down in this document, an example of embedding audio data in a png-file defining a new ancillary chunk is shown.

 ## FEATURES
 Reads all standard types of png files, namely: